-Radical Candour: The problem with trying to be too nice when giving feedback
+Radical Candour: The problem with being overly nice

 6 Apr 2018 - Blog